Ijwu/PhoenixPointModInjector/README.md

 - [ ] Provide cache of PP game objects (items, weapons, armor, etc.)
 - [ ] Provide API for custom UI (such as menus, popups, etc.)
 - [ ] [Vortex](https://www.nexusmods.com/about/vortex/) integration?
-- [ ] [BepInEx](https://github.com/BepInEx/BepInEx) integratoin?
+- [ ] [BepInEx](https://github.com/BepInEx/BepInEx) integration?
 I don't even know if this is a 'thing'

 # Contact